ucb-substrate/argon/README.md

 To open an example Argon workspace, run the following from the root directory of your Argon clone:

 ```
-vim core/compiler/examples/argon_workspace/lib.ar
+vim pdks/sky130/lib.ar
 ```

 Start the GUI by running `:Argon gui`.

-From within the GUI, type `:openCell test()` to open the `test` cell.
+From within the GUI, type `:openCell inv(1200., 2000., 4)` to open the `inv` cell.
 You should now be able to edit layouts in both Neovim and the GUI.

 ### VS Code